nationalparkservice/bayes-for-non-ignorable-designs/README.md

 # bayes-for-non-ignorable-designs

+Code and data for the analyses described in the paper:
+> Zachmann, L.J., Borgman, E.M., Witwicki, D.L. et al. Bayesian Models for Analysis of Inventory and Monitoring Data with Non-ignorable Missingness.
+JABES (2021). https://doi.org/10.1007/s13253-021-00473-z

 ## Getting started
-First, clone the repo, then use _get-inputs.sh_ to obtain the various "protected" data assets used in the example analyses.
-The data live on the [NPS Data Store](https://doi.org/10.36967/code-2287025).
+First, clone the repo, `cd` into the project directory, then use the shell script _get-inputs.sh_ to obtain the various "protected" data assets used in the example analyses.
+The data live on the [NPS Data Store](https://doi.org/10.36967/code-2287025). _get-inputs.sh_ uses `wget` to download the zip file, unpack its contents, and move data files and directories to their appropriate location in the file tree.
 ```sh
 git clone https://github.com/nationalparkservice/bayes-for-non-ignorable-designs.git
 cd bayes-for-non-ignorable-designs
 ./get-inputs.sh
 ```

+### A special note to Windows users
+Windows users will likely need [Git Bash](https://www.atlassian.com/git/tutorials/git-bash) to run the commands above.
+Git Bash does not come with `wget` preinstalled.
+To intall `wget`, follow [these directions](https://www.yinfor.com/2020/11/how-to-add-wget-command-into-git-bash.html).

+## Requirements (if not using the Docker image)
+R and JAGS.
+Specifically, we make use of the following R packages: abind, rjags, coda, HDInterval, spsurvey, tidyverse, hrbrthemes, ggridges, and cowplot.

-If you'd like to use Docker to avoid issues with dependencies, you can build and launch an RStudio Server instance using:
+If you'd like to use [Docker](https://docs.docker.com/desktop/) to avoid issues with dependencies, you can build and launch an RStudio Server instance using:
 ```sh
 ./docker/run.sh
 ```
-The above command assumes you have already cloned the repo and have `cd`'ed into the repo directory.
+The above command assumes you have already cloned the repo and have `cd`'ed into the project directory.
 Once the container is running, simply open your browser to http://localhost:8787/ using "bayes" as username and password.

-## Requirements (if not using the Docker image)
-R and JAGS.
-Specifically, we make use of the following R packages: abind, rjags, coda, HDInterval, spsurvey, tidyverse, hrbrthemes, ggridges, and cowplot.
+## Figures from the manuscript (auto-generated using GitHub Actions)

-## context
+### Basic context

 Study area, missingness in space and time.